Peter Graves (announcer): Early career

 His career as a stadium sports announcer began at international cross-country ski races at Telemark Resort in northern Wisconsin in 1977.
 He went on to become the voice of Nordic skiing at U.S. World Cup events and the international American Birkebeiner cross-country ski race from 1977 to 1985.

 Graves gained notoriety as the stadium announcer for the Lumberjack World Championships in Hayward, Wisconsin, which was televised by ABC's Wide World of Sports.

 Television

-In 1980, he was the expert commentator with ABC's Bill Fleming for cross-country skiing, and biathlon at the Winter Olympic Games in Lake Placid.
+In 1980, he was the expert commentator with ABC's Bill Flemming for cross-country skiing, and biathlon at the Winter Olympic Games in Lake Placid.
 He began as one of ESPN's early skiing commentators in 1981 covering international ski events with Jim Simpson.
 He worked as an expert commentator for ESPN's SportsCenter for the 1984 and 1988 Olympic Winter Games.

 During the 1990s, he was a regular expert commentator and host for coverage of domestic and international mountain biking competition on ESPN, OLN, TSN (Canada), and EuroSport (Europe).
 He is a former VeloNews 'Announcer of the Year' award winner.

 He was the primary television announcer for the U.S. Ski Team from 1986 to 1990.